-Access the top performing equipment on the market.
-Explore our inventory of John Deere machinery!History of John Deere the inventor
+Access the top-performing equipment on the market.
+Explore our inventory of John Deere machinery!

 Who is the Real John Deere?

 Our John Deere biography begins when he is a young man living in his birth state of Vermont.
 John Deere worked as a blacksmith’s apprentice and eventually began his own blacksmith trade.
-For 12 years, John Deere traveled to various cities in Vermont to offer his blacksmith services but when business slowed in 1837, the 33-year-old Deere headed west to Illinois.
+For 12 years, John Deere traveled to various cities in Vermont to offer his blacksmith services, but when business slowed in 1837, the 33-year-old Deere headed west to Illinois.
 Once he had established his blacksmith services in IL, Deere began noticing a recurring trend in the wood and cast-iron plows he was repairing: He found that this plow design was meant for the soft, sandy soil of the East and was not conducive to the thick, heavy prairie soil of the Midwest.

 What Did John Deere Invent?

-When Was John Deere Founded?
+When was John Deere Founded?

 Why is John Deere’s Invention Important?

-As his company grew, so did John Deere’s imagination.In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
-This was another huge leap forward in productivity for farmers, who could now plow more land, faster, and not only raise enough crops to feed their families, but also have enough left over to sell.
-This elevated many once-poor farm families from subsistence level to being well-off, contributing to the eventual overall economic boom of the Second Industrial Revolution.
+As his company grew, so did John Deere’s imagination.
+In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
+This was another huge leap forward in productivity for farmers, who could now plow more land faster and raise enough crops to feed their families and have enough left to sell.
+This elevated many once-poor farm families from subsistence to being well-off, contributing to the eventual economic boom of the Second Industrial Revolution.
 At this time, Deere handed the company over to his only surviving son, Charles Deere, who continued his father’s business in Moline, IL, the current company headquarters.

-Who Was John Deere as a Person?
+Who was John Deere as a Person?

 Where is John Deere’s Grave?